-Through public school and library administrators, the target population for this program is high school students.
+Through public schools, the target population for this program is high school students.

-FFY 2007 - 2008 PERFORMANCE OBJECTIVES Objectives
+FFY 2008 - 2009 PERFORMANCE OBJECTIVES

 - To promote, aid and encourage the successful completion of a Georgia Department of Driver Services (DDS) approved driver training course for high school students who desire to qualify for a Georgia Class D driver's license as required per O.C.G.A.§ 40-5-22, also known as Joshua's Law. - To promote the advancement and further the missions of the Georgia Driver Education Commission (GDEC) with a grant program which is administered by the Georgia Governor's Office of Highway Safety (GOHS) in cooperation with the DDS designed to facilitate knowledge and application of traffic safety rules, regulations, and procedures necessary for the safety of young licensed beginning drivers.